littleGnAl/hoe/README.md

 # hoe
-A CLI tool that make my development more delightful
+A CLI tool just make my development more delightful

+## License

+The project is under the MIT license.